dorgreen/HapticCompass/README.md

 This code assumes using a HMC5883 compass and accelometer chip.
 I used a genreic one and it worked well.
-For correct North, declinationAngle should be changed to match your position on the globe. the array action[] holds the output pins the engines are connected to. you could use any number of outputs. they are ordered from north clockwise.
+For correct North, declinationAngle should be changed to match your position on the globe. the array actions[] holds the output pins the engines are connected to. you could use any number of outputs. they are ordered from north clockwise.

+I'm not electrical engineer, but ALWAYS CONNECT ENGINES WITH A TRANSISTOR!